d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 In the following,
 we access the first anchor box centered on (250, 250).
 It has four elements: the $(x, y)$-axis coordinates at the upper-left corner and the $(x, y)$-axis coordinates at the lower-right corner of the anchor box.
-The coordinate values of both axes are divided by the width and height of the image, respectively; thus, the value range is between 0 and 1.
+The coordinate values of both axes are divided by the width and height of the image, respectively; thus, the range is between 0 and 1.

 ```{.python .input}
 #@tab all